Wolf Welcome Committee

 We envision a time when wolves are fully recovered in Central Oregon.
 Our goal is to create a landscape of peaceful co-existence where wolves are accepted by their human neighbors.

 Through education we aim to enhance respect, appreciation and tolerance for wolves.
-Our advocacy work focuses on the rewilding and preservation of Central Oregon’s wildlife habitats and the use of non-lethal protections for livestock.
+Our advocacy work focuses on the re-wilding and preservation of Central Oregon’s wildlife ecosystems and habitats.

 .